 6. Updating And Re-Uploading Images

 WordPress is undoubtedly one of the most popular platforms for creating websites.
-Unfortunately, one of the issues using WordPress for your website is that it adds dates to image URLs.
-It can make a problem as even after updating the content of an article, the images will be considered old.
+Unfortunately, one of the issues with using WordPress for your website is that it adds dates to image URLs.
+It can cause a problem as even after updating the content of an article; the images will be considered old.

 You can upload newer images after updating the article’s content to solve this problem.
-It will update the existing image and the date it was uploaded, ensuring that it appears as a more recent article in the search results.
+It will update the existing image and its uploaded date, ensuring it appears as a more recent article in the search results.

 7. Running A Competitive Analysis

-Tools such as Semrush can help in a comprehensive analysis of how your answers perform in contrast with the competition.
+Tools such as SEMrush can help comprehensively analyse how your answers perform in contrast with the competition.
 They can also make your task simpler by providing SEO recommendations for the content that can be best optimised for featured snippets.

 Basic SEO recommendations help make the content search-friendly.
-Take a look at the top ten rivals for target keywords which will help identify the competition.
+Look at the top ten rivals for target keywords to help identify the competition.
 Similarly, you can also get critical recommendations regarding what should be included in the content.
-It can consist of several elements such as the necessary backlinks, ideal text length, minimum required level of readability, etc.
+It can consist of several elements, such as the necessary backlinks, ideal text length, minimum required level of readability, etc.

 8. Monitoring And Adjustment

 Ahrefs is the most popular website that allows the monitoring of different domains.
 It provides the domain rating for each website, which can be very helpful in finding out how your website is doing.
-If the domain rating is not very high, you will need to make proper adjustments to the content.
+If the domain rating is not very high, you must make proper adjustments to the content.

 Once the optimisations are in place, frequent checking will help you adjust the content as required to improve ranking.
-It is always a good idea to track the differences in CTR, rankings, impressions, etc., using tools like the Google Search Console.
+Using tools like the Google Search Console, it is always a good idea to track the differences in CTR, rankings, impressions, etc.

 Newer websites generally have a lower domain rating, increasing over time as the content grows and evolves.
-Keeping an eye on the website rating can act as a guideline for making changes and improving the ranking.
+Keeping an eye on the website rating can be a guideline for making changes and improving the ranking.